hydratronic/React-ToDo-App/README.md

 # Todo App

-This is a simple Todo application built using React.
-It allows users to create, edit, and delete tasks, as well as mark tasks as completed.
+This is a simple Todo application built with React.
+It allows you to manage your daily tasks and keep track of them.

 ## Features

-- Add new tasks to the todo list.
-- Edit existing tasks.
-- Delete tasks from the todo list.
+- Fetches and displays todo items from the [JSON Placeholder API](https://jsonplaceholder.typicode.com/todos)
-- Mark tasks as completed.
-- Persistent storage using local storage.
+- Adds a new todo item by making a POST call to the API (dummy request, no actual server-side addition)
+- Updates a todo item by making a PUT call to the API (dummy request, no actual server-side update)
+- Deletes a todo item by making a DELETE call to the API (dummy request, no actual server-side deletion)

-## Installation
+## How to Use

-1. Clone the repository: git clone [https://github.com/your-username/todo-app.git](https://github.com/hydratronic/React-ToDo-App.git)
+1. Clone the repository to your local machine.
-2. Navigate to the project directory: cd todo-app
+2. Install the dependencies by running `npm install` in the project directory.
-3. Install the dependencies: npm install
-4. Start the application:npm start
+3. Start the development server by running `npm start`.
-5. Open your web browser and visit http://localhost:3000 to access the Todo App.
+4. Open your web browser and navigate to `http://localhost:3000` to view the Todo App.

-## Usage

-1. To add a new task, enter the task description in the input field and click the "Add Task" button.
-2. To edit a task, click the pen icon next to the task and modify the task description in the edit form.
-3. To delete a task, click the trash icon next to the task.
-4. To mark a task as completed, click the task text.

 ## Technologies Used

-React
+- React
-JavaScript
+- JavaScript
-HTML
+- HTML
-CSS
+- CSS

-## Contributing
-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.

-## Acknowledgments
+## Credits

-The Todo App was developed as a learning project inspired by various React tutorials and examples.
+- The Todo App uses the [JSON Placeholder API](https://jsonplaceholder.typicode.com/todos) to fetch and interact with todo items.

+Feel free to explore and enhance the functionality of the Todo App!